Holographic Hair - 15 Things To Know About The Instagram Trend

 Types of Holographic Hair

-Holographic hair is a versatile style that can be personalized however you like.
-Whether you prefer pastels, bright, neon locks, or just want subtle rainbow highlights, there’s a holographic hair style for you.
+Holographic hair is a versatile hairstyle that can be personalized however you like.
+Whether you prefer pastels, bright, neon locks, or just want subtle rainbow highlights, there’s a holographic hairstyle for you.

 Love the bright, candy-colored unicorn hair trend, but also want the multidimensional effect of holographic hair?
 Don’t worry about deciding between the two—you can have both at once!
 This dye job uses a cotton candy blue base and rainbow highlights throughout the hair.